hurwitzlab/CI2025/docs/syllabus.md

 ## Description of Course

 This course provides an introduction to applied cyberinfrastructure in collaboration with a virtual training program with NSF CI Compass.
-This course has two components: 1) a Technical Skills and 2) a Data Lifecycle.
+This course has two components: 1) Technical Skills and 2) Data Lifecycle.

 The technical skills component provides students with experience in technical skills relevant to cyberinfrastructure (i.e., software engineering, cloud computing, data workflows, etc.).